 It usually develops on the skin around the groin, inner thighs, and buttocks, and it affects men more often.
 Sweaty clothes are typically what makes this fungus thrive and develop symptoms.
 Have in mind that jock itch is highly contagious, and you may get it through close personal contact with an infected person or through contact with the unwashed clothing of an infected person.
 Obesity is also a contributing factor since the folds of skin are more prone to sweating.

 Symptoms include redness, itching, burning sensation, cracking skin, or a rash that gets worse with physical activity.
 The good news is, it’s very easy to treat - simply apply any topical, over-the-counter, antifungal product and keep the affected area clean and dry.
 You should feel relief, and notice symptom withdrawal really quickly.
+Again, in severe cases, dermatologists prescribe topical and/or oral antifungal medication.

 Athlete's foot or tinea pedis is a fungal infection that happens between the toes or on the foot.
 Belonging in the same family, athlete's foot is closely related to other fungal infections such as ringworm and jock itch.
 The symptom of tinea pedis is a scaly, red rash between the toes.
 Itching may occur while taking off the shoes or socks.
 Be careful, since this condition is highly contagious and it can spread to your hands if you scratch or touch the infected areas.
 Athlete's foot is caused by wearing damp socks and shoes for a long time, warm, humid conditions, sharing towels, shoes, or any other close contact with an infected person.
 Over-the-counter topical solutions are available, as well as prescribed medications since the condition is known to recur.